gemilepus/Toolbox/README.md

 [A-Packets](https://apackets.com/) | Online | Online pcap file analyzer
 [HiddeX](http://dejavu.narod.ru/hiddex.html) | Windows | hide any window, program, browser or game in the background with one click or hotkey
 [aes-encryption-decryption](https://www.devglan.com/online-tools/aes-encryption-decryption) | Online | AES Encryption and Decryption Online Tool
-[GIPHY](https://giphy.com/) | Online | GIPHY is the platform that animates your world.
-Find the GIFs, Clips, and Stickers that make your conversations more positive, more expressive, and more ...
 [Memes.tw](https://memes.tw/) | Online | Meme 梗圖倉庫
 [LibHunt](https://www.libhunt.com/) | Online | Discover awesome open-source projectsand their alternatives [Awesome PHP](https://php.libhunt.com/) | Online | A curated list of awesome PHP libraries and resources